-We all know that frugal people are great at saving money, so if we want to save money then we should plan on coping their habits.
+We all know that frugal people are great at saving money, so if we want to save money then I guess we should plan on copying their habits.

 Why reinvent the wheel if frugal people have already done it?